Containers on Summit

 The NVMes on the login nodes are not shared storage across all login nodes.
 Each login node is different with an independent NVMe.
 So you will not find the container layers built on one login node to appear in another login node.
 Every time you login to Summit, the load balancer may put you on a different login node than where you were working on building your container.
 Even if you try to stick to the same login node, the NVMes should be treated as temporary storage as they can be purged anytime, during a reboot or for some other reason.
 It is the user’s responsibility to save any in progress or completed container image build as a tar file or sif file before you close a session.

 Users will be building and running containers on Summit without root permissions i.e. containers on Summit are rootless.
 This means users can get the benefits of containers without needing additional privileges.
 This is necessary for a shared system like Summit.
 And this is part of the reason why Docker doesn’t work on Summit.
-Podman and Singularity provides rootless support but to different extents hence why users need to use a combination of both.
+Podman and Apptainer provides rootless support but to different extents hence why users need to use a combination of both.

 Setup before Building